A controversial disorder that is affecting thousands of children and families.

 - Clinical research - both clinical features and associated laboratory findings

 - Immunological underpinning of PANS.

 - Genetics, including clarification of relationship of PANS to autism.

 I have amassed a database of carefully evaluated patients with extensive laboratory and deep, whole-exome level genetic data.
 These databases need to be mined and will provide an enormous amount of information about this disease, and will form a basis of further research hypothesizes.

 I have recently started a non-profit organization, the Bamboo Institute for PANDAS/PANS research, to oversee these research studies.
 I hope PRAI (Pediatric Research and Advocacy Institute) and other organizations will support this research mission.
-One of out concrete goals for 2019 is starting a first scientific journal devoted to research in PANS, which will be open-source.
+One of our concrete goals for 2019 is starting a scientific journal devoted to research in PANS, which will be open-source.

 Join the PRAI 500K on Oct.
 27 at Marvin Ridge High School in Waxhaw.
 In addition to the walk, there will be a costume parade, and pumpkin and face painting.
 Want to learn more about PANS/PANDAS?
 Tickets are available to hear Dr. Trifiletti speak at Hope Community Church on Rea Road, Oct.
 27 at 2 p.m.